zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 - `<zowesrv>` is Zowe started task user ID used during the Zowe installation

-Replace these variables by the actual values in the following examples.
+Replace the variables in the following examples with actual values.

-#### ACF2
+### ACF2

 Grant the Zowe started task user ID permission to generate PassTickets for users of that API service.
 The following code is an example of security commands that need to be issued.